 Yellow lid Recycling Wheelie Bin

-As recycling wheelie bins are collected fortnightly, your property is scheduled as either Week 1 or Week 2.
-Use the Recycling Wheelie Bin Fortnightly Service Calendar as a helpful reminder of which week we are up to.
+Rockhampton Regional Waste and Recycling provides fortnightly collection of yellow lid recycling wheelie bins for properties within declared collection areas, with your property scheduled as either Week 1 or Week 2.
+Use our handy ‘search your bin day’ tool and the Recycling Wheelie Bin Fortnightly Service Calendar as a helpful reminder.

 Paper and Cardboard | Remove plastic wrap, polystyrene packaging and squash boxes flat.

 - Junk mail and newspapers

 - Clean food and egg cartons

 - Loose office paper

 - Telephone directories, books and magazines

 - Wrapping paper and greeting cards (preferably low gloss)